Dokploy/dokploy/CONTRIBUTING.md

 ### Recomendations
 - Use the same name of the folder as the id of the template.
 - The logo should be in the public folder.
+- If you want to show a domain in the UI, please add the prefix _HOST at the end of the variable name.
 - Test first on a vps or a server to make sure the template works.